CatOfJupit3r/wlhd-coordinator-server/README.md

 - GAME_SECRET_TOKEN — Secret token to access the GAME server. **DO NOT SHARE THIS!**
 - JWT_SECRET — Secret token for JWT. **DO NOT SHARE THIS!**
 - JWT_REFRESH — Secret token for JWT refresh. **DO NOT SHARE THIS TOO!**
+- GITHUB_TOKEN — GitHub token for cloning and pulling DLCs.
+Use this if you want automatic installation of DLCs.

 ## Usage